pigrew/trueposctrl/README.md

 5. Add more solder + hot-glue to make the USB port stronger.
 6. Double-check through-hole pins.
 Many were cold-solder joints.
 7. For the OLED display, replace the two 10k pull-up resistors with ~2.2k.
 These are the two resistors at the center of the board.
 Leave the 10k next to the capacitors in place.
+8. Solder pin-headers onto the Blue Pill board.
+I suggest NOT populating the pins that have USB and crystal pins: PA11, PA12, PC14, PC15.
+9. Power the board either with a 3.3V on the V33 input, or 4-5.2V on the V5 input.

 # Pin-mapping
 (parenthesis mark internal board connectons):